 Starting an email list is a fundamental component in your content marketing strategy.
 As social media can be unpredictable, it’s always a good idea to have an established list of people who are interested in your services and what you have to offer.
 You can use email marketing to deepen your existing relationships with valuable clients, providing them with curated, personalized content.

 Trying to decide on how often you should send out emails?
 That’s entirely up to you.
 It can be as often as every week, or twice every month.
-You can opt to recommend articles that have inspired you, share your own current musings and blogs, and even current projects you are working on.
+You can opt to recommend articles that have inspired you.
+So, share your own current musings and blogs, and even current projects you are working on.